kennylajara/run-up/docs/index.md

 RunUp only copy the new or changed files.
 This allow us to create the backups faster, saving you time and memory usage.

-### Resore your backup faster
+### Restore your backup faster

-While restoring the data, we handle it as a full backup so we don't have the drawback of the the tools implementing incremental and differential backups to reduce backup creation time.
+While restoring the data, we handle it as a full backup so we don't have the drawback of the tools implementing partial backup strategies.